Last updated: August 03, 2021

 Equipment Integration – Patients are in a very sensitive condition in the influence of Anesthesia.
 Hence the vital organs of the body are constantly monitored throughout any process.
 The equipment should be integrated with the system and should be able to easily upload the data in the system so the patients records are updated in real-time.

 Workflow Management – You are the best judge of your practice and your need.
 Users should get an EMR system according to what their need is and which EMR would best suit their daily office workflows and make it easy for them to carry them out.
-In an Anesthesiology practice there is a large volume of data that needs to be stored securely.
-So while choosing and EMR system for an Anesthesiology practice all workflows related to the practice should be kept in mind.
+In an Anesthesiology practice, there is a large volume of data that needs to be stored securely.
+So while choosing an EMR system for an Anesthesiology practice all workflows related to the practice should be kept in mind.

 Syncing With Other Software – The software should be compatible and integrated with the whole practice so that users can easily share data with others.
 Especially in an Anesthesiology practice time is a precious asset.
 Users should make sure that the EMR system they are choosing will let them link with other systems in the practice for easy sharing of data and information.